Objective frequentist uncertainty quantification for atmospheric CO$_2$ retrievals: Problem background and setup

 The ultimate goal of the retrieval is to estimate a certain functional of the state vector $\theta(\bm{x}) \in \mathbb{R}$ using the observations $\bm{y}$.
+We assume that the functional of interest is linear so it can be written in the form $\theta = \bm{h}^T \bm{x}$, where the weights $\bm{h}$ are assumed to be known.
+We specifically focus on $\theta$ corresponding to $X_\mathrm{CO2}$, the column-averaged CO$_2$ concentration at the sounding location, which, to a good approximation, is of this form.

-In the case of OCO-2, the state vector $\bm{x}$ contains all the physical quantities that are thought to affect the radiance measurement $\bm{y}$.
-This includes the vertical CO$_2$ concentrations, but also other geophysical quantities, as described in Section~\ref{sec:co2sensing}.
-Statistically, these other quantities can be understood as nuisance variables since the functional of interest does not directly depend on them.
+The state vector $\bm{x}$ contains all the physical quantities that are thought to affect the radiance measurement $\bm{y}$.
+This includes the vertical CO$_2$ concentrations, but also other geophysical quantities, as outlined in Section~\ref{sec:co2sensing} and described in more detail in Section~\ref{sec:numerical_model}.
+Statistically, these other quantities can be understood as nuisance variables since the functional of interest does not directly depend on them ($h_i = 0$ for these variables).